iris-dni/iris-service/docs/sso.rst

 .. contents::

-SSO (Signel Sign On) is currently the only way to authenticate a user.
+SSO (Single Sign On) is currently the only way to authenticate a user.

 Integration On External Pages